-The main drawback to the E[BN] approach (Section \ref{sec:e[bn]}) is the sometimes poor approximation $M_{ij} \sim N(\beta, \gamma)$.
-In Figure \ref{fig:normality}, the approximation's quality depends on layer and training epoch.
+The main drawback to the E[BN] approach (Section \ref{sec:e[bn]}) is the sometimes poor approximation $M_{ij} \sim N(\beta, \gamma')$, which depends on the assumption of $N(0, 1)$ distributed feature map activations (after batch normalization, but before the associated affine transformation).
+In Figure \ref{fig:normality}, this assumption's validity depends on layer and the training of the model (we used a pre-trained model from the PyTorch torchvision package to show the effect of the latter on the approximation).
 A less serious drawback is that this approach does not account for the strength of connections to the post-BN feature map, which could have activations with a large expected value but low importance if relatively small-magnitude weights connected the map to the following layer.